esallychang/modified_DGE_workshop/lessons/10_FA_over-representation_analysis.md

 sigOE_genes <- as.character(sigOE$gene)
 ```

-Now we can perform the GO enrichment analysis and save the results:
+Now we can perform GO enrichment for the Biological Process ontology and save the results:

 ``` r
 ## Run GO enrichment analysis